Anglican Church in Aotearoa, New Zealand and Polynesia: 20th and 21st centuries

 Despite Māori being a significant portion of the members of the Anglican church in the 19th and early 20th century, calls for a Māori bishop went unheard.
 Selwyn refused to ordain any Māori ministers despite ability, believing that anyone who was not trained in the Greek and Latin languages was inappropriate to serve as a bishop.

-After decades of lobbying from parishoners, and fears that more Māori would leave the church to join the Rātana movement, the first Pīhopa o Aotearoa (Bishop of Aotearoa), Frederick Bennett, was consecrated in 1928.
+After decades of lobbying from parishioners, and fears that more Māori would leave the church to join the Rātana movement, the first Pīhopa o Aotearoa (Bishop of Aotearoa), Frederick Bennett, was consecrated in 1928.

 By 1936 the proportion of Anglicans in the total population had dropped from half to 40%.
 Anglican numbers declined more sharply from the mid-1960s.
 Around 900,000 people identified themselves as Anglican in 1976, 800,000 in 1981 and 580,000 in 2001.
 In the 2013 census 12% of the population, or 460,000 people, identified themselves as Anglicans.
 The 2018 census recorded 314,913 Anglicans in the New Zealand part of the church.
 Anglicanism was the country's second largest religious denomination after Catholicism.

 The number who attend services on a regular basis or have any connection with the church is considerably smaller.
 While one in three New Zealanders identify as Christian, only about one in ten identify as "active practisers".

 In parishes that no longer had enough church members to financially support a stipended priest, schemes for local people or self-supporting priests to take responsibility for the tasks of ministry were developed.

 A New Zealand Prayer Book, He Karakia Mihinare o Aotearoa, was published in 1989, after a period of revision that started in 1964.

 The General Synod of the church adopted a revised constitution in 1992, introducing the tikanga system.
 This structure has been criticised by some, with one Anglican priest comparing the tikanga to apartheid or ghettoization, arguing that the system has resulted in churches which are divided along racial lines.